HelloUnicorns/chew-choo/README.md

-# Chew Choo - Multiplayer game by HelloGravity, RainbowUnicorn & Meap (LD47 Jam Entry)
+# Chew Choo! - Multiplayer game by HelloGravity, RainbowUnicorn & Meap (LD47 Jam Entry)

-**'Chew Choo'** is a multiplayer web-game where the player controls a train on a cyclic route.
+**'Chew Choo!'** is a multiplayer web-game where the player controls a train on a cyclic route (loop!).
-The routes of trains of different players have crossings between them,
+The routes of trains of different players have cross each other, and the goal of the game is to be the last one standing by running over other trains.
-and the goal of the game is to run over other people's trains.
+The player's route will expand and merge with the routes of the trains it runs over.

-he player's route is expanded with the routes of the trains it ran over.
+This game was created for the Ludum Dare #47 Jam competition.

-This game was a Ludum Dare #47 Jam entry for which the theme was 'stuck in a loop'.
+The theme of the competition: 'Stuck in a loop'.

 ## Play Online